Parth24072001/redis-chat-app/Readme.md

 docker ps -a

-yarn prisma studio --> show database data npx prisma migrate dev --name init --> migrate data base
+# 11. multiple server start horizontal scaleing

+export PORT=port number && npm run dev

+# 12. This command removes all Docker containers.
+It's useful when you want to clean up all containers that are not currently running.

+docker rm $(docker ps -aq)

+# 13. This command stops a specific Docker container identified by its ID (b97615baaabd).
+You would replace b97615baaabd with the actual container ID you want to stop.

+docker stop b97615baaabd

+# 14.This command allows you to execute a bash shell within the running Node.js container managed by Docker Compose.
+This is useful when you need to interact with the container directly, for example, to run additional commands or troubleshoot issues

+docker-compose exec node bash

-how to work with redis in cli
+# 15. how to work with redis in cli

 1. docker ps --> list of container
 2. docker exec -it 3e10b255b188 bash -> redis container id
 3. redis-cli
 4. ping
+5. localhost:8001 redis database

+yarn prisma studio --> show database data npx prisma migrate dev --name init --> migrate data base